-Wynn alleges Resorts World Las Vegas 'pirated' iconic design
+Wynn settles charges that Resorts World Las Vegas is trying to pirate its iconic design

 - Wynn Resorts Holdings has accused Resorts World Las Vegas of “pirating” the signature design of Wynn hotel casino developments, according to documents filed with the U.S. District Court in Las Vegas.
 Wynn claims Resorts World, which is owned by Malaysian company Genting Group, is using the “ Wynn Design” on the $4 billion Chinese-themed resort it is building across the street from Wynn’s two Las Vegas Strip properties — the Wynn Las Vegas and Encore hotel casinos.

 - The Wynn Design, according to the court filing, is characterized by "a three-dimensional building with a concave façade and curved, bronze glass, coupled with horizontal banding above and between the glass panes.”
 Wynn alleged that despite previous Resorts World hotel casino renderings that reflected a different aesthetic, construction has revealed that the Genting-owned company is trying to find “an unlawful shortcut to trade upon the Wynn Designs’ fame,” by making it look like a Wynn property, right down to the curved glass and horizontal banding.